morimotoindustries/AutoHoodPop/README.md

 Note: README.md is not required for the modification to work.

 ## Usage
 **| AutoHoodPop |** is automatically enabled when initially installed.
 It can be disabled using [/ahp].
 You can set the health to pop the hood by using [/ahphealth].

-- Acceptable Health Range - 250 - 999
+All settings are saved to a configuration file to remember your choices next login.

 ```
 /ahp - Enable/Disable | AutoHoodPop |
 /ahphelp - Show the help menu.
 /ahphealth - Set health hood will open at.
 E.g. [/ahphealth 350]
 ```

+- [/ahphealth] Acceptable Health Range - 250 - 999

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.